Rigdzin Düpa Sādhana

 mönjuk döndam changsem kyé

-I generate the awakening mind, relative—in aspiration and action—and absolute!
+I give birth to bodhicitta, relative—in aspiration and action—and absolute!

 ལན་གསུམ།